-Short review essays: The review essays should engage with the themes, questions and debates in the set of readings for that week.
+The critical review essays should engage with the themes, questions and debates in the set of readings for that week.
 You may choose to focus on all the assigned readings for the week or analyze a selection of the readings.
 Should you choose to analyze a selection, your essay must examine at least three readings from that week.
 You must analyze the readings and not merely summarize them.
 Summaries of readings should be brief and the main portion of your essay should be devoted to critical analysis.
 The types of questions that you might choose to cover in your review essay can include (but is not restricted to) a selection of the following:

-• Summary:
+Summary:

-o What is the question/topic that is being addressed?
+- What is the question/topic that is being addressed? - What is the author's main argument? - What are the specific mechanisms that link the explanatory variables to the outcome of interest?

+• What evidence does the author use to support her argument?

+Analysis:

-- o What is the author's main argument?
-What are the specific mechanisms that link the explanatory variables to the outcome of interest? - What evidence does the author use to support her argument? - Analysis: - o Overall, what do you see as the main strengths and weaknesses of the reading? - o How well does the empirical evidence support the author's claims? - o Are there omitted factors/variables that might be able to explain the outcome of interest? - o Does the author address alternate explanations where relevant? - o Are there broader questions/issues/implications that are not addressed? - o In several weeks, readings offer differing viewpoints on particular themes.
-In such cases, you may choose to evaluate which argument(s) you find most convincing; - o It is useful to think about and highlight any links or debates with other readings/issues/themes that have been covered in earlier weeks.
+- Overall, what do you see as the main strengths and weaknesses of the reading? - How well does the empirical evidence support the author's claims? - Are there omitted factors/variables that might be able to explain the outcome of interest? - Does the author address alternate explanations where relevant? - Are there broader questions/issues/implications that are not addressed?

+• In several weeks, readings offer differing viewpoints on particular themes.
+In such cases, you may choose to evaluate which argument(s) you find most convincing;

+Links to other readings/ topics covered

+• It is useful to think about and highlight any links or debates with other readings/issues/themes that have been covered in earlier weeks.